Go Back

 Notes

-• Nutrition (filling only): ~270 calories, 34g protein, 10g fat, 2.3g fiber per serving.
+• Nutrition (per serving, 4 servings, filling only): ~270 calories, 34g protein, 10g fat, 2.3g fiber per serving.
+Nutrition information is an estimate.
+Actual values may vary based on specific ingredients and brands used.

 • Storage: Store leftover filling in an airtight container in the fridge for up to 3 days, or freeze for up to 3 months.
 Reheat gently with a splash of beef broth or water.